TABLE OF CONTENTS

-From digital conferences to online career fairs, the cost-effectiveness and high accessibility rate of the virtual world have given rise to a growing number of online events.
+From digital conferences to online career fairs, the cost-effectiveness and high accessibility rate of the virtual world has given rise to a growing number of online events.

-But virtual events have come a long way since its day of one-sided single-content sharing.
+But virtual events have come a long way since the day of one-sided single-content sharing.

 Today’s online programs have transformed into engaging experiences that rival physical events with interactive features and virtual interactions.

 So how can you maximize new and innovative elements that are fast becoming the norm in digital events?

 While live discussions are not entirely new to virtual events, the ways to discuss, chat, and share opinions in online conferences have become more varied with the onslaught of digital technologies.